daniel-tran/merio-rejuvenation/README.md

 "MERIO Rejuvenation" is built using the [melonJS boilerplate](https://github.com/melonjs/boilerplate), which is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php)

 Copyright (C) 2011 - 2017 Olivier Biot *(not sure if this is valid anymore, but is still preserved since it was included with the original melonJS boilerplate)*

+Music is sourced from "Super Smash Bros.
+Ultimate", "Starcraft", "Super Mario Galaxy" and "Kid Icarus Uprising".

+Special credit to ansimuz, TAD and LuminousDragonGames from [OpenGameArt.org](https://opengameart.org/) for their public domain art resources.

+Even after all these years, this one's for you, 'Big Raj' - who would have thought I'd still be making games about a hero whose gimmick is essentially a broken collision box?